 Organizing Information.
 In this book, the organizing information exercises take the form of Venn diagrams.
 A Venn diagram is a figure that represents mathematical or logical sets visually.
 It typically consists of overlapping circles to represent sets and subsets with common elements.
 The common elements are represented by the area of overlap between or among the circles.
 For example, if there are three circles representing bullfrogs, dragonflies, and butterflies, there will be three sets of characteristics distinctive to each of these animals.
 Traits belonging to only one animal (e.g., bullfrogs) will fit into the portion of the circle not overlapping with any other animal.
-Traits shared by two animals (e.g., bullfrogs and dragonflies) will fit into the portion of the circles overlapping only these two animals but excluding the third.
+Traits shared by two animals (e.g., bullfrogs and dragonflies) will fit into the portion of the circle set and dragonflies) will fit into the portion of the circles and dragonflies but excluding the third.
 Traits shared by all three animals will fit into the central portion of the diagram where all three circles overlap.